 - Support groups for both children and parents

-It’s easy to see and understand the differences between ADHD and ASD.
+It’s easy to see and understand the differences between autism and ADHD.
 Still, one can be diagnosed with both.
 If you suspect either ASD or ADHD, see your family doctor.
 They’ll perform tests, ask questions, and watch your child’s behavior to make a diagnosis.

 At Chariot Innovations, we’ve designed the MiraColt to simulate the positive effects of hippotherapy (equine therapy).
 We’ve seen excellent results using hippotherapy for autism patients.
-Contact Chariot Innovations, and we’ll be happy to answer all of your questions about how hippotherapy helps those with ASD and other disorders.
+Contact Chariot Innovations, and we’ll be happy to answer all of your questions about how hippotherapy helps those with various disorders, including autism and ADHD.